 Local Projects

-Other projects we support include the restoration of native bush at Queen Elizabeth Park, Raumati; the development of Pharazyn Reserve, Pauatahanui Reserve, Mana Island restoration and development of eco-corridors linking Kapiti Island to the Tararua ranges.
+Other projects we support include the restoration of native bush at Queen Elizabeth Park, Raumati, Pharazyn Reserve in Waikanae, and development of eco-corridors linking Kapiti Island to the Tararua ranges.

 Meetings

-Branch meetings are ordinarily held on the fourth Wednesday of the month, alternate months from February to November, from 7:10pm, at
+Branch meetings are ordinarily held on the third Wednesday of the month, alternate months from February to November, from 7:10pm, at the

 Get involved